 Certificates consist of a friendly name, key, subject name, and one or more subject alternative names.
 You must enter this information in the BeyondTrust /appliance web interface to create a certificate signing request.

-- For Name (Common Name), enter a title for your certificate.
-In many cases, this should be simply a human-readable label.
+- Name (Common Name): A human-readable title for your certificate.
+This name must be unique to differentiate the certificate from others on the network, which could include the public internet.
 It is not recommended that you use your DNS name as the common name.
 However, some certificate authorities may require that you do use your fully qualified DNS name for backward compatibility.
 Contact your certificate authority for details.
-This name must be unique to differentiate the certificate from others on the network.
-Be aware that this network could include the public internet.

-- In Subject Alternative Names, list the fully qualified domain name for each DNS A-record which resolves to your Secure Remote Access Appliance (e.g., support.example.com).
+- Subject Alternative Names: A list of the fully qualified domain names for each DNS A-record which resolves to your B Series Appliance (e.g., support.example.com).
 After entering each subject alternative name (SAN), click the Add button.

 If you entered the fully qualified domain name as your subject's common name, you must re-enter this as the first SAN entry.
 If you wish to use IP addresses instead of DNS names, contact BeyondTrust Technical Support first.